The Glass Key: Plot summary

 The story revolves around Ned Beaumont.
-Beaumont is best friend, confidant, and political advisor of the criminal political boss Paul Madvig.
+Beaumont is best friend, confidant, and political advisor to the criminal political boss Paul Madvig.
 Ned finds the body of a senator's son on the street, and Madvig asks him to thwart the D.A.'s investigation, his motive being that he wants to back the corrupt senator in order to marry his daughter, Janet.
 Ned goes to New York searching for Bernie, a bookie who owes him a great deal of money from a gambling debt, but ends up getting beaten up.

 Someone sends a series of letters to people close to the crime, hinting that Madvig was the murderer.
 Suspicion for this falls on Madvig's daughter Opal, the victim's girlfriend.
 Madvig's political base begins to crumble when he refuses to spring a follower's brother from jail.
 The follower goes to rival mob boss Shad O'Rory, who eliminates a witness to the brother's crime.
 Madvig then declares war on O'Rory, who offers to bribe Beaumont to expose Madvig in the newspaper.
 Beaumont refuses, is knocked unconscious and wakes captive in a dingy room where he is beaten daily.

-Hospitalized after his escape, Beaumont tells Madvig and Janet that he was laying a trap for O'Rory; he then struggles out of bed to stop the newspaper from printing its expose.
+Hospitalized after his escape, Beaumont tells Madvig and Janet that he was laying a trap for O'Rory; he then struggles out of bed to stop the newspaper from printing its exposé.
 Beaumont confronts O'Rory, the publisher, and Madvig's daughter Opal.
 The publisher commits suicide after Beaumont seduces his wife.

 Next Beaumont interviews Janet, discovering that she wrote the letters and that the Senator knew about the murder before Beaumont found the body.
 A new clue points to Madvig and when confronted he confesses but he cannot account for the victim's hat, a detail Beaumont pointedly repeats throughout the novel.

 This impasse and Beaumont's growing interest in Janet, Madvig's love interest, cause a second rift between the men.
 Beaumont and Janet pair up to solve the murder.
 Beaumont uncovers evidence proving the senator killed his own son and turns him over to the police.
 Beaumont confronts Madvig with his new discovery, and the two depart, not enemies but no longer friends.